BartlomiejKulecki/bebop2_multi_uav/README.md

 ## System requirements
 - Ubuntu 16.04
 - ROS Kinetic
-> It was not tested with newer sofware yet.
+> It was not tested with newer software yet.

 ## Installation